14thommi/Conundrum_2/Conundrum 2/README.md

 Good luck - I hear there are stacks of clever ways to go about it!

+## Plugins to Install
+1. [Tableau Hyper Format](https://www.dataiku.com/product/plugins/tableau-hyper-export): Allow syou to export your flow to a Tableau extract

 ## Solution Details: by Zone in Project
 #### Import Data
 1. Imported CSV files and unioned together (Years 2015 with 2016)